ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

         replace
-          Determines if data set should be replaced if *disposition=new* and a data set with matching name already exists.
+          Determines if data set should be replaced if :emphasis:`disposition=new` and a data set with matching name already exists.

-          If *replace=true*, the original data set will be deleted, and a new data set created.
+          If :emphasis:`replace=true`\ , the original data set will be deleted, and a new data set created.

-          If *replace=false*, and a data set with a matching name already exists, allocation will fail.
+          If :emphasis:`replace=false`\ , and a data set with a matching name already exists, allocation will fail.

-          Mutually exclusive with *reuse*.
+          Mutually exclusive with :emphasis:`reuse`.

-          *replace* is only considered when *disposition=new*
+          :emphasis:`replace` is only considered when :emphasis:`disposition=new`

-          *replace* will result in loss of all data in the original data set unless *backup* is specified.
+          :emphasis:`replace` will result in loss of all data in the original data set unless :emphasis:`backup` is specified.

           | **required**: False
           | **type**: bool